 Certified Adviser Evli Bank Plc, tel. +358 40 579 6210

 Gofore Plc is a Finnish digitalisation specialist with international growth plans.
-We’re made up of some 590 people across Finland, Germany, Spain and Estonia – top experts in our industry who are our company’s heart, brain, and hands.
+We’re made up of some 500 people across Finland, Germany, Spain, United Kingdom and Estonia – top experts in our industry who are our company’s heart, brain, and hands.
 We use consulting, coding and design as tools to incite positive change.
 We care for our people, our customers, and the surrounding world.
 Our values guide our business: Gofore is a great workplace that thrives on customer success.
-In 2019, our net sales amounted to EUR 64.1 million.
-Gofore Plc’s shares are quoted in the Nasdaq First North Growth Market Finland.
-Learn to know us better at www.gofore.com.
+In 2018, our net sales were EUR 50,6 million.
+Gofore Plc’s shares are quoted in the First North Finland market administered by Nasdaq Helsinki Ltd. Learn to know us better at www.gofore.com.